sorinar329/SUTURO-blenderproc/README.md

 `blenderproc run main.py --config_yaml toy_config`
 ## How to create a dataset for YOLO-Training?
 Simply set the the yolo_dataset boolean in the User Configuration to true and set a save_path also in the User Config.
+# Material Manipulation
+In order to create higher data variety, surfaces on which the objects are placed would change material.
+This method is standartly applied to furnitures in the kitchen scene, but in this chapter we will give a brief tutorial how to include material manipulation in new scenes.
+Every furniture object in Blender has a standart material texture, in order to switch between those while generating data just add more materials by clicking the "+" symbol and choose one material that is already in the scene, you can also find materials from BlenderKit's library.
 # User Configuration
 Within the configuration.yaml file you can tweak all neeeded parameters that are required for the synthetic data generation.